 Anthem Libertarian Film Festival presents the year's best films about personal and civil liberty.
-We seek narrative films and documentaries about self-reliance, innovation, commerce, individual rights, and the power of persuasion over force.
+We seek narrative films and documentaries about self-reliance, innovation, entrepreneurship, individual rights, and the power of persuasion over force.
 And we love shorts.

 Why should you choose Anthem?
 Most film festivals struggle to attract an audience to watch their movies.
 But that's not a problem at Anthem, where filmmakers often screen to standing-room-only audiences.
 That's because Anthem is part of FreedomFest, “the world’s largest gathering of free minds.”
-With over 2,500 attendees, 250 speakers, and a cadre of journalists on Media Row, FreedomFest provides a ready audience of eager viewers for Anthem’s filmmakers and panelists for post-screening discussions.
+With over 2,500 attendees, 250 speakers, and a cadre of journalists on Media Row, FreedomFest provides a ready audience of eager viewers for Anthem’s filmmakers, as well as expert panelists for post-screening discussions.